Matusevich Glacier: Discovery and naming

+Glaciology

 The glacier flows toward the coast of East Antarctica, pushing through a channel between the Lazarev Mountains and the north-western tip of the Wilson terrain.
 Constrained by surrounding rocks, the river of ice holds together.
 But stresses resulting from the glacier's movement make deep crevasses, or cracks, in the ice.

 After passing through the channel, the glacier has room to spread out as it floats on the ocean.
 The expanded area and the jostling of ocean waves prompts the ice to break apart, which it often does along existing crevasses.
 Matusevich Glacier does not drain a significant amount of ice off of the Antarctic continent, so the glacier's advances and retreats lack global significance.
 Like other Antarctic glaciers, however, Matusevich helps glaciologists form a larger picture of Antarctica's glacial health and ice sheet volume.